clayrobbins/SlowDAO/index.md

 <b>Slow’s interest = DAO success.</b> By deferring our compensation via “sweat equity” in the DAO, we’re aligning our success directly with the DAO.

-<b>If you don’t like us?
+<b>Don’t like us?
 Give us the boot.</b> We’ve baked in a governance feature that enables replacement of the DAO manager.